The Arvada Chamber of Commerce Announces the 3rd Annual Arvada Volunteer Challenge

-WHO IS HOSTING THE CHALLENGE: Organizations Serving Arvada, a committee of the Arvada Chamber of Commerce.
-They are a committed group of non-profit and business professionals who are interested in telling the story of our local non-profit community through collaboration and awareness.
+WHO IS HOSTING THE CHALLENGE: This year, Organizations Serving Arvada, a committee of the Arvada Chamber of Commerce and Billion Acts have partnered together.
+Organizations Serving Arvada is a committed group of non-profit and business professionals who are interested in telling the story of our local non-profit community through collaboration and awareness.

-WHEN DOES IT HAPPEN: Participating residents can log their hours from April 1-30, 2016.
+WHEN DOES IT HAPPEN: Participating residents can log their hours from April 1st through the 30th.
 All volunteer hours must happen during April.

 HOW DO I BECOME A PART OF THIS MOVEMENT:

 It is easy as 1, 2, 3…

 1. Pick your passion and volunteer your time!

 3. Share on your social media page that you completed the #15000strong and #ArvadaCares challenge!

 Are you looking for a way to make a big impact in YOUR community?
 Check out the 3rd Annual Arvada Volunteer Challenge.
 This innovative challenge was created by the Arvada Chamber of Commerce’s non-profit committee, Organizations Serving Arvada (OSA), as a way to engage our many caring residents and businesses with local organizations.
 The challenge will run for the month of April with a goal of reaching over 15,000 hours of volunteerism!
 There will be cash prizes for local organizations for submitting your hours.

 To see the results of 2015 click here